Syllabus Powerpoint PresenTations Announcements Sample ?s LAB GLOSSARY

 Course Description: It is the goal of this class to focus on three aspects of invertebrate zoology.
 The first of these is to understand functional morphology, in terms of its effect on invertebrate life.
 The second major focus is to examine life from the view of ontogeny, so to understand the importance of development.
 The final focus of this course is to examine the phylogeny of the invertebrates, so to see how they are related to one another.

-With that said, the following 4 objectives will be covered over the course of the term.
+Student Learning Objectives for this Course: The following 4 objectives will be covered over the course of the term.
 The first is to introduce how invertebrates are organized, how they work, & how they reproduce.
 Secondly, students should come away from this class with an understanding of the biodiversity inherent in the animal groups not including the vertebrates.
 Next, this course should promote an appreciation of invertebrates and their many innovations.
 Finally, this course should provide a foundation to the field of invertebrate zoology and any of its daughter disciplines.

 Grading: Your grade will be assigned based on the percentage of points you get out of a total possible 600 points.
-(100pt exams (3), 100 pt quizzes (5), 200pts from lab)
+(100pt exams (3), 100 pt quizzes (5), 200pts from lab).

 Tests: There will be a total of 3 exams, each worth 100 points.
 Quizzes will be given throughout the semester to assess material between exams.
 If you miss an exam or quiz and have a legitimate excuse, contact me within 24 hours of the test and we will arrange a make-up test.
 If you do not contact me within 24 hours, you will receive a zero on that exam.